lhwangbo/m-ist/README.md

 Using seven base learner implementations of Scikit Learn, my colleagues and I have developed this stacking ensemble learning model to predict six-month mortality for ischaemic stroke patients.
 This work has not been peer-reviewed yet.
 And when the peer-review process is complete, I will change this README file accordingly.

-We have used four libraries, Scikit Learn, XGBoost, and Pandas along with their dependencies
+We have used three libraries, Scikit Learn, XGBoost, and Pandas along with their dependencies

 I will update this file as soon as the manuscript gets published.